teohaik/move-typescript-sdk-examples/readme.md

 First of all, make sure you have node JS installed.
 Run `npm --version` to check this.
 If you haven't install node yet, got to [Node JS Official Website](https://nodejs.org/en/download/) and follow installation instructions depending on your operating system.

 Create a local development folder, navigate to it through terminal, and run  `npm install @mysten/sui.js` to download sui sdk and prepare your local development environment

+Then to run an example use: `ts-node FILENAME.ts` for example: `ts-node 01_ObjectsByAddress.ts`